boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

     $ brctl addbr br01
     $ brctl addif br01 vnet01

 It's ready.
 Would you like to connect your container to any physical network?
 Right, add physical NIC to the same bridge.
-But be careful you're exposing your container to external network (security wise).
+But be careful you're exposing your container to the external network (security wise).

 Did you find it informative?
-Leave your comments below (or share it to others).
+Leave your comments below (or share it with others).

 [1]: {{ site.url }}/load-balancing-in-docker